Alan Trejo Preview, Player Props: Rockies vs. Giants

 - Trejo is batting .236 with 11 doubles, three home runs and 12 walks.

-- Trejo has reached base via a hit in 30 games this season (of 65 played), and had multiple hits in seven of those games.
+- Trejo has reached base via a hit in 31 games this year (of 66 played), and had multiple hits in seven of those games.

-- Trejo has had an RBI in 18 games this season (27.7%), including three multi-RBI outings (4.6%).
-He has also driven home three or more of his team's runs in one contest.
+- Trejo has had an RBI in 18 games this season (27.3%), including three multi-RBI outings (4.5%).
+He has also driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.